 2. If your legs are up for it, take a walk up to Nob Hill and check out the elaborately and festively decorated Fairmont Hotel Gingerbread House.
 This year, the edible abode will stand over 25 feet tall!

 3. You can book a special 1.5 hour Holiday Lights double decker bus tour of San Francisco.
 Starting December 8th, you’ll see Christmas trees, trimmings, and twinkling lights decorating the City for the holiday season.
 Go by Fisherman’s Wharf, Union Square, North Beach as well as other festive neighborhoods.
 The tour crosses the illuminated Bay Bridge and makes a stop at Treasure Island to take in the views of the sparkling city lights.
 Heading back into the city, the tour continues along the Embarcadero to view the glittering lights on the Port of San Francisco.
 Be sure to wear warm clothes, hats, and scarves and take a thermos of hot chocolate!

 flickr: Jeremy Marshall

-4. Check out The Buena Vista (no reservation required), and try the world famous Irish Coffee perfected by Jack Koeppler in 1952 to drink a little bit of SF history.
-For eats, try the Dungeness Crab omelette (breakfast is served all day) or a steaming bread bowl of clam chowder as cable cars whiz by.
+4. Check out The Buena Vista (no reservation required), and try the world-famous Irish Coffee perfected by Jack Koeppler in 1952 to drink a little bit of SF history.
+For eats, try the Dungeness Crab omelet (breakfast is served all day) or a steaming bread bowl of clam chowder as cable cars whiz by.
 Yum!
-Afterwards, walk to nearby Ghirardelli Square, or if you’re in the mood, Fisherman’s Wharf.
+Afterward, walk to nearby Ghirardelli Square, or if you’re in the mood, Fisherman’s Wharf.